🇬🇪 New Law 2027 • Free • WCAG 2.1 AA

-Scan your website against Georgia's new accessibility law.
-WCAG 2.1 Level AA compliance check.
+Scan your website against Georgia's new accessibility law (effective January 1, 2027).
+Get instant WCAG 2.1 Level AA compliance report with violations and fixes.
 Deadline: September 2027

 Georgia (Country) Accessibility Law — What You Need to Know